-Date Event Source 1956 H.G.Dines says the elven is 'underlying 15 to 20 NW' and is 'up to 18 ft. wide'.
-Mine reached a depth of 25 fathoms.
-He says the shaft is situated '230 yards SE of the Coastguard station in Wherrytown'.
-Caison 2 ft square and 20 ft high.
-He says the mine was destroyed by a ship in 1789 and work ceased [this date is almost certainly an error] Dines 1956 p171 1962 An unnamed Canadian company are granted permission by Penzance Town Council to drill three diamond-drill test bores from the shore to 'investigate the lode associated with the Wherry Mine'.
-The work was to be undertaken in October 1962, whether it ever took place is another matter West Briton 13.09.1962 p10 1967 Diamond drilling was undertaken on the Wherry and Larrigan rocks by Amalgamated Roadstone Corperation (ARC) to prospect for minerals.
+Date Event Source 1905 Mr J White recounts memories of the Wherry Mine.
+He recalls attending a banquet given to celebrate the starting of the engine in 1836 at the Ship and Castle Hotel in PZ.
+He says the shaft was to the west of Lariggan stream, while the end of the bridge was on the east side of the stream (???).
+He also says that the sea was shallower then as much sand had been removed from the beach - which was now rocky where formally it had been sand.
+'Seventy years of carting sand for farming and building purposes makes a great difference in the depth of the water at the place from which the sand is taken' Cornishman 30_03_1905 1922 Two Trinity house pilots, Mr Adam & Mr Kitchen reported finding timber and 'lengths of wire' in the sea 'when about half a mile from shore'.
+They attributed these remains to the Wherry Mine.
+However, steel wire was not in use in Cornish mines until after 1860 - so possibly not from the Wherry Mine - remains of wreck?
+A short history of the Wherry Mine by the editor which followed the above piece says that the mine was worked by 'Capt.
+Thomas Curtis, a miner, who lived at Buriton-row, Penzance'.
+Cornishman 22.11.1922 p5 1962 An unnamed Canadian company was granted permission by Penzance Town Council to drill three diamond-drill test bores from the shore to 'investigate the lode associated with the Wherry Mine' .
+The work was to be undertaken in October 1962, whether it ever took place is another matter West Briton 13.09.1962 p10 1967 Diamond drilling was undertaken on the Wherry and Larrigan Rocks by Amalgamated Roadstone Corperation (ARC) to prospect for minerals.
 A drilling platform is shown in several extant photographs.
-A shaft was also sunk, apparently by miners from South Crofty, in the old Western National Bus depot yard.
-What became of this prospecting is not known Sketch map by JJ Goode shows two scaffold platforms and six different drill holes (3 at Lariggan and 3 at the Wherry).
+A shaft was also sunk, apparently by miners from South Crofty, in the old Western National bus depot yard.
+What became of this prospecting is not known.
+Sketch map by JJ Goode shows two scaffold platforms and six different drill holes (3 at Lariggan and 3 at the Wherry).
 There are many photographs of the scaffold on the Lariggan but none of the scaffolding on the Wherry have been found to date.
 The three test holes on the Lariggan rocks are still visible today Joseph 2012 p39